 As the above section shows, the demand for and availability of methamphetamine is relatively low in Maryland.
 However, several sources indicate that small pockets of use do exist among certain populations.
-Users are most likely to be white males of diverse backgrounds, including unemployed persons (Maryland Alcohol and Drug Abuse Administration, 2004), blue-collar workers, persons with ties to traditional methamphetamine users (i.e. motorcycle gang members and long-distance truckers), white-collar professionals, and homosexuals (National Drug Intelligence Center, 2002).
-The small percentage of youth who use methamphetamine are also most likely to be white males and they report using multiple other drugs in their lifetime (Center for Substance Abuse Research, 2004).
-There is evidence that youth methamphetamine users are also involved with other club drug use and the rave/club scenes (Center for Substance Abuse Research, 2004; Office of National Drug Control Policy, 2004; Washington/Baltimore High Intensity Drug Trafficking Area, 2004).
+Users are most likely to be 18 to 40 year old white males of diverse backgrounds, including unemployed persons (Maryland Alcohol and Drug Abuse Administration, 2006), blue-collar workers, persons with ties to traditional methamphetamine users (i.e. motorcycle gang members and long-distance truckers), white-collar professionals, and homosexuals (National Drug Intelligence Center, 2002).
+The small percentage of youth who use methamphetamine are also most likely to be white males and they report using multiple other drugs in their lifetime (ADAA, 2006).
+There is evidence that youth methamphetamine users are also involved with club drug use and the rave/club scenes (Office of National Drug Control Policy, 2004; Washington/Baltimore High Intensity Drug Trafficking Area, 2004).